The Foundation for a Meaningful Life

 Fay's health and safety protocols are based on guidance provided by the Centers for Disease Control (CDC), the Massachusetts Department of Public Health (DPH), and the Massachusetts Department of Elementary and Secondary Education (DESE).

 Since August 2020, we have modified our plan periodically to reflect updated guidelines.
-Our updated protocols reflect both the protection provided by the vaccine and an understanding that not every member of our community is fully vaccinated yet, and they also acknowledge that breakthrough infections are possible.
 As always, our goal is to limit the spread of infection while preserving the spirit and structure of the Fay experience.

 TRAVEL GUIDELINES